Locust Manor station: 20th century

+21st century

 The station underwent extensive renovations between 2018 and 2019, during which time it received upgraded features such as LED lighting and improved staircases.
 The project also saw a complete reconstruction of the pathway connecting the station with Bedell Street and 134th Avenue – including the addition of a pedestrian ramp, making the walkway ADA-accessible.

 In March 2022, the Metropolitan Transportation Authority announced that it would be making the Locust Manor station and several other non-wheelchair-accessible stations in Queens compliant with the Americans with Disabilities Act of 1990, thus making the stations wheelchair-accessible.
 Elevators would be installed at the Locust Manor station to make it accessible.
 The MTA approved contracts for the elevators' construction in November 2022.
+The elevators opened in December 2025.

 Station layout

 This station has two high-level side platforms, each eight cars long.

-This station has two exits; one exit, is on the northeast portion of the sprawling Rochdale Village housing co-operative.
+This station has two exits.
+One exit is on the northeast portion of the sprawling Rochdale Village housing co-operative.
 At that end of the station, the staircase leads to a walkway linking Bedell Street and residential 134th Avenue, in between two private Rochdale parking lots; both ends of the walkway are connected via a pedestrian underpass below the tracks.
 The southern exit leads to Farmers Boulevard, between Garrett Street and Bedell Street.

 There are platform shelters near the exits.
 Ticket machines are located within the pedestrian tunnel on the north end of the station, at the base of the eastbound LIRR station staircase.